bhumphrey0x20/Advanced-Lane-Finding-Proj-3/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-To determine the lane lines, the warped image was passed to the function `find_lane_lines()`, from section "Functions For Lane Detection and Marking".
+To determine the lane lines, the warped image was passed to the function `find_lane_lines()`, in section "Functions For Lane Detection and Marking".
 This function used the histogram method described in the lecture, then fit a second order polynomial to the lane lines.
 The values of the lines and polynomial coefficients were stored in a Line() Class (see section "Line() Class to Store and Handle Line Fitting and Curve Radius Calculations").
-During the video processing pipeline, the three most recent values of the fit lines were stored and average of these used to draw the located lines.
-This was done to filter out jitter.
+To reduce jitter during video processing, the three most recent values of the fit lines were stored in the Line class.
+The average of the three were used to draw the located lines on each video frame.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-To visually mark the driving lane, the left and right fit lines were passed the  `fill_lane()` (section "Functions For Lane Detection and Marking") which used `cv2.polyfill()` and `cv2.addWeighted()` to color the lane.
-The warped lane was transformed back into it's original perspective using `warp_img()` with the src_pts and dst_pts arguments swaped.
+To visually mark the driving lane, the left and right fit lines were passed the  `fill_lane()` (section "Functions For Lane Detection and Marking") which used `cv2.polyfill()` and `cv2.addWeighted()` to color the lane, or area between the fitted lane lines in the warped image.
+This image was transformed back into its original perspective using `warp_img()` with the original src_pts and dst_pts arguments swaped.

+![image 13: Original Image]
-![image 13: Image with colored Lane]
+![image 14: Image with colored Lane]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of the curve was calculated during the lane line polynomial fitting using Line class funtions `left_right_fit()` and `add_radius()`.
 A 3-point moving average was used to smooth radius calculations during video processing.
+The equation (below) was provided in lecture and calculated with respect to the y-axis as the points of the line along the x-axis were not monotonic.

 `Radius of curve =( (1+(2Ay+B)2)3/2 ) / ∣2A∣`

+To convert pixel to meters, the variables ym_per_pix = 30/720 and self.xm_per_pix = 3.7/700 were used to multiply the x- and y-values of the lane lines during polynomial fitting.
+The radius of the curve was drawn on the each frame of the video using `cv2.putText()`.

 ---